jes/scamp-cpu/ucode/README.md

 act as "registers", which could be conveniently accessed with a single opcode by loading the memory into Y, e.g.:

-    1. IOH MI (put FFxx into MAR)
+    1. IOH AI (put FFxx into MAR)
-    2. RO  YI (put RAM contents into Y register)
+    2. MO  YI (put RAM contents into Y register)

 The purpose of this document is to crystalise exactly what things are required from the instruction set so that I can be confident of things like: